 What is the Zero Hunger Private Sector Pledge?

-The pledge encourages companies to make an investment in at least one of the 10 high-impact intervention areas from the Ceres2030 evidence and in at least one of the priority countries or regions.
+The Zero Hunger Private Sector Pledge is an opportunity for private sector actors to align their investment with evidence on how to end hunger and nourish the future.
+The pledge encourages commitments for investment in at least one of the 10 high-impact intervention areas from the Ceres2030 evidence and in at least one of the priority countries or regions.

 The pledge requires companies to comply with host state laws and regulations, and commit to internationally accepted principles, including but not limited to: